 This building block supports trust among participants by defining how digital identities play a role in BDI in machine-to-machine (M2M) interactions.
+The digital identifiers for natural persons are described in Digital Identity (H2M).

 The purpose of this building block is to support the framework for trust among parties, by ensuring that parties can provide and receive a verified digital identity.
 An authenticated digital identity is the prerequisite for determining trust and subsequent authorization.